Buying A New Construction Home: What To Know

 Buying a new construction home is about more than the home.
 You should carefully evaluate the area, too.
 When you’re deciding where to live, look at different neighborhoods.
 Evaluate important factors such as the crime rate, schools, accessibility and the distance to your favorite and necessary amenities.

 If you work with a reputable real estate agent, you can ask about potential future developments in the area or any news/issues the agent knows about the area.
 The more you know about the demographics, zoning and crime rates, the better decision you can make for you and your family.

 4. Research Home Construction Companies

-Before you choose just anyone to build your home, do your research.
+Rather than choosing just anyone to build your home, do your research.
 Look at builders and construction companies in the area and nationally.
 Use the internet to your advantage, read online reviews and check a builder’s ratings with the Better Business Bureau.

-- They can start the job sooner.
+- They can usually start the job sooner.